Canning Vale, Western Australia: Geography

 Canning Vale is bounded by Warton Road to the southeast, Garden Street and Nicholson Road to the northeast, Roe Highway to the north and northwest, and Clifton and Acourt roads to the southwest.

 The suburb is split into three distinct regions.
 North of the rail line near Roe Highway is an industrial area that has a number of major warehousing operations including Market City, a wholesale fresh produce market.
-Also in the area are many distribution facilities such as the IGA distribution centre.
+Also in the area are many distribution facilities such as the Metcash distribution centre.
 Canning Vale's industrial precinct houses major warehouse production sites such as Swan Brewery (which has been closed and redeveloped) and ACI Packaging, as well as manufacturing plants for the commercial building and mining maintenance industry, such as Complete Field Maintenance and BGC.
 South of the line is residential with shopping areas.
-The western edge of the suburb, contained within a nature reserve, is the Hakea Prison complex.
+The southern edge of the suburb, contained within a nature reserve, is the Hakea Prison complex.

 The industrial area is within the boundary of the City of Canning as well as a portion of the residential estates (including Ranford, Livingston and Waratah).
 The remainder of the residential area and the prison complex are within the boundaries of the City of Gosnells.

 Demographics

 At the 2001 Australian census, Canning Vale had a mostly lower-middle income population of 12,849 people living in 4,115 dwellings, all but 205 of which were separate houses.
 The population is very diverse, with 14% of East or South-East Asian descent, and sizeable Indian and Italian minorities.

 At the 2006 census, Canning Vale had a population of 23,289, which was predominantly Catholic (24.9%), married (62.8%), and with a median household income of $1,591 per week.
 Canning Vale has 6,331 families of which 62.8% were couples.

 At the 2011 census, the suburb had a population of 30,666, still maintaining its ethnic and religious diversity; 15% of the suburb was of either Chinese or Indian ancestry, and Buddhism and Islam were the third and fourth most practised beliefs in the suburb (after Catholicism, no religion and Anglicanism).

 At the 2016 census, the suburb's population was 33,059, with people of either Chinese or Indian ancestry making up 22.4%% of the total.

+In the 2021 census, the population increased to 35,504, with those with either Chinese or Indian ancestry increasing to 28.6% of the total's population.